erin alcorn

-Erin is currently working towards a Doctorate of Musical Arts in Vocal Performance and Pedagogy at the University of Cincinnati College Conservatory of Music (CCM).
-She holds a Bachelor of Music in Vocal Performance from the Oberlin Conservatory of Music and a Master of Music from the University of North Texas.
+Erin holds a Doctor of Musical Arts in Vocal Performance with a focus in Pedagogy from the University of Cincinnati College-Conservatory of Music (CCM), a Master of Music from the University of North Texas, and a Bachelor of Music from the Oberlin Conservatory of Music.

 Reviews